 Manatees love mangroves; they use them for food and a quiet place to rest and raise their young.
 But these two key features of the Florida coasts are in trouble.
-There are, a rebound from previous years, but they continue to face threats.
-Almost 800 died in 2018 alone.
+There are at least 7,000 manatees estimated to live in Florida, a rebound from previous years, but they continue to face threats.
+606 died in 2019 alone - a reduction from almost 800 died in 2018.
 And in the past 100 years, mangrove forests have been cleared at an alarming rate.
 Tampa Bay has lost nearly 50 percent of its mangroves, while farther south, the mangroves of Charlotte Harbor estuary have declined by nearly 60 percent.

 But it’s not a lost cause.
 By addressing four key threats to both manatees and mangroves, they can thrive for generations to come.